Chartering a Yacht in the Mediterranean:

 Day 7: Head back to Trogir to disembark.

-Acclaimed for the being the new "it" destination, Montenegro revels in the notion that good things come in small packages.
-Its coastline is filled with spectacular scenery of jutting mountains touching crystal clear water.
+Acclaimed for being the new "it" destination, Montenegro revels in the notion that good things come in small packages.
+Its coastline is filled with the spectacular scenery of jutting mountains touching crystal clear water.
 For those with even a passing interest in European history, it's a fascinating place of Roman villas, ornate Catholic churches, and convivial locals.